Chocolate Mousse Recipe

-Chocolate Mousse is a delicate, light, and yet rich dessert that goes perfectly for any celebration.
-It is made from scratch and it’s worth every second you put into it.
-This smooth and silky homemade chocolate mousse is made by combining homemade whipped cream, melted chocolate, and sweetened egg yolks.
+Chocolate Mousse is a delicate, light, and yet rich chocolate dessert that’s perfect for any celebration.
+This smooth and silky mousse is made from scratch by combining homemade whipped cream, melted chocolate, and sweetened tempered egg yolks.

 Make whipped cream: Using a cold whisk attachment, beat cold heavy cream in the cold bowl of an electric mixer, until soft peaks appear (1).
 Set it in the fridge until ready to use.